Server Redundancy: Types, Benefits & Design

 These servers are used for load balancing to ensure users can always access a service.
 For example, if the primary server goes down or gets too congested, the redundant server can validate user access to the domain for better load balancing.

-A replicated backup server is an exact replica of your primary server.
+A replicated backup sea replica of your primary server.
 Even if your primary servers crash entirely in the event of a disaster, replicated servers can be activated to get the system back to full computing power quickly.
 But implementing complete proxy servers can be expensive.

 Disaster recovery servers